brian-comes-digipen/team-m-vigna-radiata-arkanoid/README.md

 # Arkanoid Master Copy Made in Unity / C#
-## Master copy of Taito's Arkanoid for the NES made in Unity.
+###### Master copy of Taito's Arkanoid for the NES made in Unity.

-The team name is "Vigna ratiata", the scientific name for mung bean.
+Our team name is "Vigna ratiata", the scientific name for mung bean.